namoray/vision/docs/mining.md

 The proxy server is the server which has your hotkey, and spins up the axon (should probably be on a CPU close to your GPU worker servers).
 The worker servers are the GPU workers which perform the tasks!

 I would advise starting with the worker servers.
-The simplest way to get started is to spin up three worker servers:
+The simplest way to get started is to spin up four worker servers:

 - One for the finetuned chat model
 - One for the mixtral chat model
 - One for the image generation stuff
+- One for the llama3 chat model

 # Worker server setup
 I recommend using bare metal where possible.
 The documentation for bare metal can be found in here https://github.com/namoray/vision-workers